 The college was originally accredited in 1977 and has been consistently accredited since that time.
-Our most recent visit of the HLC evaluation team was in 2018-2019, during which the college maintained a 10-year accreditation status through the Open Pathways accreditation process, which is the maximum designation awarded.
+Our most recent visit of the HLC evaluation team was in 2018-2019.
+During this visit/evaluation the college maintained a 10-year accreditation status through the Open Pathways accreditation process.
+This is the maximum designation awarded.